sagemath/trac_to_gh/Issue 2018.md

 # Issue 2018: crap -- scipy sandbox has a bunch of .svn directories.
 Delete them

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/2018

 Original creator: was